 capability.)

-If you have enabled the "Allow active content to run in files on My Computer" Internet setting, full-page ActiveX controls (such as Test 3 on our test page) probably won't work in IE7.
-You'll just get a blank white rectangle, possibly with some Script Errors about "Invalid character" or "Object expected".
+If you have enabled the "Allow active content to run in files on My Computer" Internet setting, full-page ActiveX controls (such as Test 3 on our test page) probably won't work in IE. You'll just get a blank white rectangle, possibly with some Script Errors about "Invalid character" or "Object expected".

 Modify the Windows registry as follows.
-Do this AT YOUR OWN RISK!
+Do this at your own risk!
 The exact security implications are not clear to us, but it will weaken your security.

 Under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl, there should be a number of keys whose names start with "FEATURE_".
 Add a new key named "FEATURE_BLOCK_LMZ_SCRIPT", if it does not already exist.
 Inside that key, create a new DWORD value named "iexplore.exe".
 Make sure its value is set to 0.
 Restart IE.